ajolex/scto-field-comments/README.md

 # 📊 sctocomments: SurveyCTO Comments Collation Command

-**`sctocomments`** is a Stata utility for collating and organizing **SurveyCTO comment CSV files** (e .g., `Comments-*.csv`) into a single Stata dataset.
-It merges these comments with a survey dataset, extracts variable names and labels, and allows easy custo mization of key identifiers (e.g., case ID, enumerator ID, field coordinator ID).
-This tool is particularly useful for **processing field comments** in SurveyCTO-based data collections — especially when handling **hierarchical field names** from groups and repeat instances.
+**`sctocomments`** is a Stata command-line tool for collating and merging **SurveyCTO comment CSV files** (e.g., `Comments-*.csv`) into a unified Stata dataset.
+It automatically extracts variable names and labels, merges comments with your survey data, and supports customization of key identifiers (e.g., case ID, enumerator ID, field coordinator ID).
+This utility streamlines the processing of **field comments** from SurveyCTO, including those with hierarchical field names from groups and repeat instances.

 ---

 ## 🧭 Overview

 The `sctocomments` command:

 - Collects and combines all SurveyCTO comment CSV files (typically stored in a `media` subfolder).
 - Extracts variable names from the **last non-empty segment** of each field path.
 - Handles **repeat group instances** and **nested field structures** automatically.
 - Optionally removes `grp_` prefixes from variable names.